Does the institution have one or more priest chaplains on campus for the Sacraments and spiritual direction? (Yes/No)

 Daily praying of the 3 o’clock prayer;

-Novena Eucharist for the University’s Solemnity of the Holy Guardian Angels;
+Eucharist for the Solemnity of the Nativity of the Blessed Virgin Mary;

 Triduum for All Saints and All Souls;

-Bible for Faith and Action Sharing Team (BFAST) sessions of students once a week in their CLE classes;
+Angelite Bible Sharing (ABS) sessions of students once a week in their CLE classes;

-Crusade of the Holy Guardian Angel with once-a-week BFAST session among employees, and praying of the Rosary, and
+ABS session among employees, and praying of the Rosary;

-Ten-day celebration of the Eucharist for the poor and the needy
+Nine-day celebration of the Eucharist for the poor and the needy, and

 Yes.
 A retreat is a requirement for graduating college and high school students.
 Recollections are offered to high school freshmen, sophomores, and juniors.
 Moreover, employees are also given regular recollections.